Our Class Information Book for Parents/Carers

 Things you can do to help your child:

-Practising to write their name, letters and numbers.
+Practising to write their name, letters or words.

 Talk to your child about their day.

 The children have settled really well into our rules and routines.